COVID-19: What are the Risks for Pets?

 Fluffy and Fido are not a threat.

-Though there have been cases of a few non-human animals testing positive for COVID-19, there is no evidence so far that our pets can transmit this Coronavirus to us.
+Though there have been fewer than 25 pet positive cases globally, there is no evidence so far that our pets can transmit this Coronavirus to us.
 There is also no evidence that objects associated with pets, such as collars, leashes, food or water dishes, can be fomites for COVID-19.
 To this point, the only cases where animals have contracted COVID-19 have been when they were in contact with a virus-positive human.
 All evidence suggests COVID-19 being much better adapted to thrive in humans than in other species.
-There have been a couple of experimental studies (click here and here) to test infectiousness of the virus in other animals.
-To date, cats are found to be susceptible, but at low rates of illness, and dogs are found to have low susceptibility.
+To date, all transmission has been human-to-human only.
+Although it is very unlikely that a person would contact COVD-19 by petting or playing with a pet, it is always a good idea to wash hands before and after interacting with pets.

 For additional information on COVID-19 and pets, we recommend these articles:

 - Veterinary Partner COVID-19 FAQor Pet Owners